Biological Sciences

 This is a laboratory course designed to complement the BIOL R120 lecture course, the first course in the series of biology courses for majors.
 The current methods employed by investigators in the biological sciences are presented.
 These include, but are not limited to microscopy, differential centrifugation, chromatography, electrophoresis, spectrophotometry, recombinant DNA methods and PCR.

-This course, intended for biology majors, includes a survey of the basic biology and diversity of unicellular (eubacteria, archaebacteria, and protists) and multicellular organisms (protists, fungi, plants, and animals).
-It examines the basic principles governing evolution of organisms, organism structure and function, and interactions between organisms and the environment.
-General biological principles including classification, organism structure and function, and evolutionary adaptations of organisms to their environments, and ecological principles are covered.
+This course is the second in the sequence for biology majors.
+It focuses on a survey of the basic biology and diversity of life from those made of one cell, such as bacteria, to those consisting of many such as plants, animals, and mushrooms.
+It examines the basic principles and mechanisms governing evolution of organisms, organism structure and function, and interactions between organisms and the environment.
+General biological principles including classification, organism structure, function, and evolutionary adaptations to their environments, and ecological principles are covered.

 This field course is an introduction to topics in marine biology related to current resource management issues in this region.
 Trips to natural areas where biological, geological, and oceanographic resources can be observed will be combined with related information about resource management at the federal, state, and local levels.

-Designed for students interested in furthering their knowledge of Biology on an independent study basis.
-These studies may require a combination of laboratory and library research.
-Project findings will be presented in a scientific poster format, video, protocol or research publication.
+This course is designed for students interested in furthering their knowledge of Biology on an independent study basis.
+Students have the opportunity to select a topic relevant to their interests which may require a combination of laboratory and library research.
+Project findings may be presented in scientific poster format, video, written protocol, oral presentation, or research publication.

 Microbiology Courses